Szpytma/be-nc-games/README.md

 Link to the hosted version [Szpytma nc-games](https://nc-games-rkbx.onrender.com).

+## To see possible endpoints please go to api/

 To see that initialize that project on your local machine you will need Node v19.5.0 and PostgreSQL 14.7, clone project by running command

 1. > `git clone https://github.com/Szpytma/nc-games.git `